nt246/physalia-lcwgs/day_4/markdowns/sfs_summary_stats.md

 The methods are described [here](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-14-289).
 Since these statistics are estimated from the SFS we supply `realSFS` with the allele frequency likelihoods at all sites (.saf.idx file) as well as the
 ML estimate of the SFS (.sfs file).
-The program can then calculate posterior probabilities for different allele frequencies accross all sites and ultimately a posterior expectation of the SFS.
+The program can then calculate posterior probabilities for different allele frequencies accross all sites and, ultimately, the posterior expectated SFS.
 This SFS is then used to calculate diversity statistics.
 Here we are not using the folded SFS but if you were, you would supply the `-fold 1` argument at this stage.

 ```bash